mralexbeard/MrAlexBeardWebsite/site/content/products/_index.md

 heading: What Alex Offers
 description: >-
   Alex has an extensive menu of workshops and keynote speeches that he would be happy to share with you or your executive team.
-Below you will find four examples of sessions he has provided this year to various corporations and non-profit organizations.
+Below you will find a few examples of sessions he has provided this year to various corporations and non-profit organizations.
 intro: